4 Tips for Successful Project

 We do a three different kinds of projects:

 1 – Design, this is our bread and butter.
-It’s usually begun with a schematic design phase, thena bid/permit phase/set of drawings and then, if needed, an interiors/construction set.
+It’s usually begun with a schematic design phase, then a bid/permit phase and set of drawings and then, if needed, an interiors/construction set.
 It takes time, love and hard work to create something beautiful.
-Master planning is another design choice with the bid permit set to follow.
+Master planning is another design choice with the bid/permit set to follow.

-2 – Technical, like designing and detaling a steel beam with calculations.
-This is something we love to do and more architects are terrified of it.
-Yes, we love math and physics as much as colors and materials.
-More for us!!!
+2 – Sometimes we do Technical work, such as designing and detaling a steel post and beam with calculations.
+This is something we love to do.
+Yes, we enjoy math and physics as much as colors and materials.

-3 – Permit with or without zoning work.
-Here we dive it and create the docs needed for a permit.
-It doesn’t involce design work.
-Sometimes it requires zoning hearings and a zoning attorney.
-The City of Chicago requires two or three times the work effort when filing a Self-cert permit.
+3 – Permit services with or without zoning work.
+Here we create the docs needed for a permit.
+It generally doesn’t involve design work.
+Sometimes it requires a zoning hearing and a zoning attorney.
+FYI The City of Chicago requires two or three times the permit work effort and time when filing a Self-cert permit.

 There are no shortcuts or jumping ahead.
-Sometimes we hear “Just get me a drawing” and while we want to laugh, we kindly explain what the AHJ (authority having jurisdiction) requires and work beackwards from there.
-We like knowing and understanding as much as possible before going into any project.
+Architecture is an iterative process.
+It operates step-by-step and there are choices and outcomes that become apparent only through the iterative process.
+Sometimes we hear “Just get me a drawing” and while we want secretly inside want to laugh, we kindly explain what the AHJ (authority having jurisdiction) requires and work backwards from there.
+We like knowing and understanding as much as possible before going into any project and then bringing you into the fold.

 3) Communication